Édgar Crespo: Regional Games

 Crespo has participated in different regional games, such as: Bolivarian Games, Central American Games, Central American and Caribbean Games, South American Games and Pan American Games.

 Bolivarian Games

 Crespo represented Panama in four (4) consecutive Bolivarian Games, winning two gold, three silver medals and one bronze medal.
 He broke the Bolivarian record in the 50 m breaststroke at two different Bolivarian Games.

 2005 Bolivarian Games

-He place 6th in the 100 m breaststroke and 7th in the 100 m butterfly during the 2005 Bolivarian Games which were held in Pereira, Colombia.
+He placed 6th in the 100 m breaststroke and 7th in the 100 m butterfly during the 2005 Bolivarian Games which were held in Pereira, Colombia.

 2009 Bolivarian Games

 At the 2009 Bolivarian Games, Crespo was the bearer of the delegation that represented Panama.